mpv-player/mpv/DOCS/man/options.rst

     Deprecated.
 Once this option is removed, there will be no way to limit the cache size by time (only by size with ``--demuxer-max-bytes``).
-This option is considered useless, since there is no good reason to limit the cache by time, and the default value of this ption is already something very high.
+This option is considered useless, since there is no good reason to limit the cache by time, and the default value of this option is already something very high.
-    The interactions with the other cache options is also confusing.
+    The interaction with the other cache options is also confusing.

     How many seconds of audio/video to prefetch if the cache is active.
 This overrides the ``--demuxer-readahead-secs`` option if and only if the cache